Welcome to the Saint Lucy's Religious Education Program.

 Tardiness in excess of 10 minutes beyond the start of classes will be recorded as an absence.

-Students who are enrolled in our program must regularly attend the 11:00 am mass.
+Students who are enrolled in our program must attend the masses suggested.
 Parents are required to attend mass also.

 Liturgy feeds the faith and enables students to better understand what they are learning.
 Sunday Mass readings will be discussed in class and Gospel messages reinforced.
 Mass Attendance is especially important in preparation for receiving the sacraments.
 Avoidance of this responsibility seriously undercuts the training of religious education.

 Mass attendance is recorded each week and checked regularly.
 Signed envelopes should be placed in the regular collection baskets at the weekly Offertory.
 You will have to provide: Catechist's name and child's name.
 This is something all registered parishioners do in every parish.